chloelaucodes/google_get_ahead/README.md

  This repository holds my solution to the Google Get Ahead EMEA 2020 Coding Challenges in Java

 ## Introduction
- This Code Challenge is as part of the Google Get Ahead EMEA 2020, an invite only summer virtual program for female software engineers and developers.
-500 females in the Europian, Middle East and African zone are invited for this 8 week long program and to watch the video sessions,
+ This Code Challenge is as part of the Google Get Ahead EMEA 2020, an invite-only summer virtual program for female software engineers and developers.
+500 females in the European, Middle East and African zone are invited for this 8 week long program and to watch the video sessions,
     interview workshops and coding challenges.